 We believe that each of our scholars is a beloved child of God filled with many gifts and talents.
 Our mission is to foster academic excellence in all areas of study.
 Our curriculum is built on national and state standards and reflect best educational practices.
 Our primary and Middle School teams collaborate to provide individualized instruction that builds off the strength of each scholar.
 We use the data provided by the NWEA Map Growth scores as well as both formal and informal classroom assessments to pinpoint student growth and areas of learning.
 Our small class sizes allow instruction to be tailored to meet these identified needs.

 Our curriculum incorporates technology skills that enhance the learning experience.
-Scholars utilize technology in all areas of their learning either through the use of Chromebooks, iPads, the Mac Lab or the interactive whiteboard tools.
-At St. John Paul II we understand that although technology is not the driver of education it is an important tool that helps to facilitate learning.
+Scholars utilize technology in all areas of their learning through the use of mobile Chromebook labs.
+At St. John Paul II, we understand that although technology is not the driver of education, it is an important tool that helps to facilitate learning.